strorch/mat_stat/README.md

-This project is about math statistics and data analisis in C#
+This project is about math statistics and data analisis in C# with WinForms